Genitourinary Syndrome Of Menopause And Effective Treatments

 I do not like to advertise it as a vaginal rejuvenator but the studies have been promising on its impact on GSM.
 I have this machine in my office and offer it to patients who do not want to manage with the costs of estrogen or other meds daily or do not feel comfortable taking hormones.
 It works to resurface the vaginal tissue by activating heat shock proteins that increase and activate growth factors which in turn increases vascularity and collagen production and reduces the pH of the vagina.

-For my patients with significant pain with sex, or “sandpaper sex” as my sexual medicine colleague Dr. Lauren Streicher calls it, I always recommend additional therapy.
-This could include pelvic floor therapy, biofeedback, a combination of estrogen and testosterone cream, vaginal dilators, sex therapy and possibly much more.
-You never know until you ask.
 If you cannot find a doctor to help you navigate this process, please see the North American Menopause Society or the International Society for the Study of Women’s Sexual Health to find some certified providers or members vested in treating women with these conditions!
 Together we can work to live our best lives and improve our vulvo-vaginal health!